Andrea di Giusto: Santa Lucia dei Magnoli

 In 1436, Andrea was received the meaningful sum of 60 florini (Florin) for the completion of a low altarpiece for Santa Lucia dè Magnoli in Florence, created for the altar of Lapa Benozzi or Lapo di Andrea Benozzo.
 In the same year, he is recorded as a member of the Arte di Calimala, which performed the administrative work surrounding the commission.
 While the threshold for a major altarpiece in terms of price hovered around 100 florini, this sizable sum suggests a multi-paneled and meaningfully detailed work.
 Significantly, there are no known instances of minor masters being commissioned to create high altarpieces in Florence; this fact makes Andrea’s achievements as a minor master noteworthy.
-Furthermore, it is important to note that Andrea, along with other minor masters, created many more works in the Florentine contado than in Florence proper.
-As such, only one of Andrea’s altarpieces is found in Florence, while three are found in the contado.
+Andrea, along with other minor masters, created many more works in the Florentine contado than in Florence proper.
+Only one of Andrea’s altarpieces is found in Florence, while three are found in the contado.